 10 - 12 years

-Beaucerons have an easy-care coat that needs brushing once a week, and only requires a wash every two months, or when they get dirty.
-Wash your Beauceron's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can lead to infections, and brush his teeth several days a week.
+Beaucerons have an easy-care coat that needs brushing once a week, and requires bathing only every two months, or as needed.
+Wash your Beauceron's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can lead to infections, and brush his teeth several times a week.
 Trim his nails every month or so to prevent painful cracking.

 Common Health Issues